-Rear Admiral Peter H Vilho, Ministry of Defence Executive Director, former Navy Commander of the Namibian Navy
+Rear Admiral Peter H Vilho, former Minister of Defence and Veteran Affairs, former Navy Commander of the Namibian Navy

 The Navy provides the maritime component of the Namibian Defence Force (NDF).
 It is the principal seagoing agency and operates jointly with the Army and Air Force.
 The history of the Namibian Navy started in 1994, when the agreement on naval cooperation between the Federative Republic of Brazil and the Republic of Namibia was signed in support of the development of the Namibian Navy.